 Have you noticed the sun setting earlier?
 Are leaves already starting to turn color in your neck of the woods?
 It’s hard to believe the summer has crept into its final weeks.
 Soon the seasons will change from baseball to football.
 Good gravy, it’s almost time for NaNoWriMo!
 But as far as I’m concerned, any time can be shorts weather.
-Let’s see what Stephen King says on writing short stories:
+Let’s see and listen to what Stephen King says on writing short stories:

-No, I’m not one of those crazy polar bears who swims half naked on New Year’s Day.
+No, I’m not one of those crazy polar bears who swims half-naked on New Year’s Day.
 Rather, I’m talking about short stories.
 I’ve spent much of my summer vacation from my work-in-progress by taking week-long trips with new characters.
 And when I haven’t been writing them, I’ve been reading them.

 If you haven’t written a short story since your high school or college days, do your novel-in-progress a favor and revisit them when you’ve finished the first draft.
 They’re a great way to hone your character development tools and shape your settings.
 Indeed, they can make your sentences so sharp, you might get a paper cut.